skarpizon/next_graphql_proxy/README.md

 A [small system](./src/components/core/Form.jsx) for managing the state of forms through the context has been implemented.
 This is potentially a very flexible option for filling and validating complex forms.

+## Factories

+Samples of some factories located [here](./src/components/utils/formFactories.js).
+It allows you to reduce boilerplate code in similar situations.

 ## Theme